 A free ribbed beanie crochet pattern that uses 1 basic stitch.
-An easy ribbed hat crochet tutorial in sizes toddler and adult.
+An easy crochet ribbed hat pattern you can make in sizes toddler and adult.

 I sit down with my yarn, a crochet stitch book, and iced mocha.
 Ready to find inspiration for my next project.
 I have 23 minutes before an episode of PawPatrol is over.
 As I flip through the book, the pages get caught on my scarf.
 Annoyed, I take off the chunky scarf and realize I just found inspiration.
 A ribbed beanie crochet pattern with texture to match.